 Lewis's Topographical Dictionary of England 1831

-The living is a rectory, with the perpetual curacy of East Somerton annexed, in the archdeaconry and diocese of Norwich, rated in the king's books at £20.
-13. 4., and in the patronage of E. Cooper, Esq.
-The church is dedicated to All Saints; the steeple serves as a noted landmark.
+The living is a rectory, in the archdeaconry of Norfolk, and diocese of Norwich, rated in the king's books at £24.
+18. 4., and in the patronage of Lord Wodehouse.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.